-- All four of the Probate Judges will comply with the Emergency Orders issued by the Supreme Court of Texas and Court of Criminal Appeals, including conducting in-person proceedings according to the guidance issued by the Office of Court Administration (OCA) regarding social distancing, maximum group size, and other restrictions and precautions. - 2.
-All Probate Judges will use all reasonable efforts to conduct proceedings remotely. - The local administrative Probate Judge will maintain regular communication with the local health authority and the County Judge and adjust this operating plan as necessary with conditions in the county. - Probate Judges will begin setting non-essential in-person proceedings no sooner than June 1, 2020 subject to all subsequent local, state, and Federal Emergency Orders as well as any subsequent emergency orders from the local administrative Probate Judge.
+- All judges will comply with the Emergency Orders issued by the Supreme Court of Texas and Court of Criminal Appeals, including that all courts will use all reasonable efforts to conduct hearings remotely and will only conduct in-person hearings when factually or constitutionally required. - All in-person proceedings will be conducted according to the guidance issued by the Office of Court Administration (OCA) regarding social distancing, maximum group size, and other restrictions and precautions. - The local administrative district judge will maintain regular communication with the local health authority and the county judge and adjust this operating plan as necessary with conditions in the county. - 4.
+All judges will adhere to future and subsequent local guidance from the local administrative judge which is developed in coordination with public health. - Effective January 11, 2021, Judges will cease setting non-essential in-person proceedings, and will not resume such settings before March 1, 2021.